Introduction to Service Design

 AbstractThe course introduces the student to the basic principles, methods and tools of service design.
 The focus is specially design of services with digital components.
 Lectures, case studies and hands-on exercises will be used to learn to identify service design opportunities through understanding of stakeholder requirements and needs, and for using service design methods for co-design and evaluation of services with digital components.

-The course educates professionals who can manage complex design processes of software intensive services in all phases of digital transformation of public and private sector, and in networks of actors.
+The course educates professionals who can manage complex design processes of digital services in all phases of digital transformation of public and private sector, and in networks of actors.
 The student will learn service thinking, service design methods and tools, and to apply those in a service design project.
 The course covers subjects related to digitalization of services, including service dominant logic, service design methods and tools, service innovation, and specific design approaches that can be used in service design project.

 Intended learning outcomes